kazu-yamamoto/hs-sympo-2012/README.markdown

  - Are more high-lever approaches to BDD, akin to Ruby's Cucumber, applicable to Haskell?
 (Observation: Cucumber's approach is tightly tied to OO)

+## Terminology discussion

+ - "unit test" has two meanings: one is test tools inspired by JUnit (e.g. hunit), the other is a test for a solo library which will be tested with join test, and so on).
+Kazu would take the second one and use assertion test for first one.
+So, HUnit is a tool for assertion test, QuickCheck is a tool for property test, and doctest is a tool for unit test.